 "Exercise more often" is often at the top of a to-do list for losing weight.
-According to Stephanie Metzner, registered dietitian and program manager at Sharp Rees-Stealy, successful weight loss requires balance — and your diet may hold more power than you think.
+According to Stephanie Metzner, a registered dietitian who works at Sharp Rees-Stealy, successful weight loss requires balance — and your diet may hold more power than you think.

 "Obviously, both diet and exercise are vital components to maintaining a healthy weight, but diet can make a bigger impact for many people when it comes to weight loss," says Metzner.

 In order to lose one to two pounds a week, she recommends a 500 to 1,000 calorie-deficit per day.
 This can be done with a combination of exercise and diet.
 "The caloric value of certain foods is so astronomical that it takes a lot of sweating at the gym to burn it off," reminds Metzner.

 She offers a simple chart — based on a 150-pound person — to see just how much exercise is needed to burn some popular food options that should not be included in a healthy diet.

 "It's hard to find that kind of time," says Metzner.

 Metzner offers that any new habit takes practice before it becomes routine.
 "Starting with smaller goals, such as having one serving of vegetables at lunch or walking for 10 minutes in the morning, is much easier to stick with and build momentum," says Metzner.
 "Having the support of a group and a compassionate health coach or dietitian on your team can make all the difference."

 Exercise is good for more than just weight loss.
 "Being active is an important part of maintaining a healthy weight, but exercise has many other benefits including improved mood, decreasing depression, reducing chronic pain and fatigue, improving heart health, and reducing risk of diabetes," says Metzner.

 For weight loss, the recommended amount of exercise is 60 minutes per day.
 "Moderate-intensity workout for 150 minutes per week is recommended to maintain your weight," adds Metzner.